 How much does a Top Foreign Exchange Executive make in the United States?
 The average Top Foreign Exchange Executive salary in the United States is $201,086 as of April 27, 2019, but the range typically falls between $140,692 and $334,147.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View the Cost of Living in Major Cities

-Leads and directs an institution's foreign exchange function.
+Top Foreign Exchange Executive leads and directs an institution's foreign exchange function.
 Has overall responsibility for foreign exchange strategy, policies and procedures, and ensures compliance with government laws and regulations.
-May be personally responsible for managing relationships with key clients.
-Typically requires a bachelor's degree.
-Typically reports to top management.
-Manages a departmental function within a broader corporate function.
+Being a Top Foreign Exchange Executive may be personally responsible for managing relationships with key clients.
+Requires a bachelors degree.
+Additionally, Top Foreign Exchange Executive typically reports to top management.
+The Top Foreign Exchange Executive manages a departmental function within a broader corporate function.
 Develops major goals to support broad functional objectives.
 Approves policies developed within various sub-functions and departments.
+To be a Top Foreign Exchange Executive typically requires 8+ years of managerial experience.
 Comprehensive knowledge of the overall departmental function.
-Typically requires 8+ years of managerial experience.
-View full job description
+(Copyright 2019 Salary.com)